Mudlet/area51-migration/readme.md

 ### Configuration

-Open the config.php file and compile the mandatory field:
+Open the config.sample.php file and compile the mandatory field then save it sa config.custom.php

+#### General
++ DEBUG: enable it to save the modified wiki page to ttps://wiki.mudlet.org/w/User:Molideus for testing porpuse.
+This flag also enable a verbose "Content" field that show a list of parsed function

 #### Crowdin
 + WIKI_BOT: it's the new of the bot that should modify the wiki page